kermitt2/pdf2xml/Readme.md

 ### Windows

+*NOTE: this version seems to have some problems with certain pdf, we recommend you to use the version built using cygwin (same process as Linux).

+If you feel like discovering the issue, we would much appreciate it ;-)*

-This guide compile pdf2xml using the native libraries of windows:
+This guide compile pdf2xml using the native libraries of Windows:

 * Install the Visual Studio Community edition and the tools to build C/C++ applications under windows.
 To verify make sure the command `cl.exe` and `lib.exe` are found.